Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-webapi-ciam-sample/README.md

 The following steps are for IntelliJ IDEA.
 But you can choose and work with any editor of your choice.

 1. Navigate to *Run* --> *Edit Configurations* from menu bar.
-2. Click on '+' (Add new configuration) and select *Application*.
+2. Select '+' (Add new configuration) and select *Application*.
 3. Enter name of the application for example `webapp`
 4. Go to main class and select from the dropdown, for example `MsalWebSampleApplication` also go to *Use classpath of the module* and select from the dropdown, for example `msal-web-sample`.
-5. Click on *Apply*.
+5. Select *Apply*.
 Follow the same instructions for adding the other application.
-6. Click on '+' (Add new configuration) and select *Compound*.
+6. Select '+' (Add new configuration) and select *Compound*.
 7. Enter a friendly name for in the *Name* for example `Msal-webapi-sample`.
-8. Click on '+' and select the application names you have created in the above steps one at a time.
+8. Select on '+' and select the application names you have created in the above steps one at a time.
-9. Click on *Apply*.
-Select the created configuration and click **Run**.
+9. Select on *Apply*.
+Select the created configuration and select **Run**.
 Now both the projects will run at a time.

 - Now navigate to the home page of the project.
 For this sample, the standard home page URL is <https://localhost:8080/msal4jsample>